-Table 30: Mitigation Actions New Mitigation Projects S Т Α Р L Е Е Total Explore options to improve lightning protection for critical infrastructure (e.g., cell signal boosters).
+Table 30: Mitigation Actions New Mitigation Projects S Т Α P L Е Е Total Explore options to improve lightning protection for critical infrastructure (e.g., cell signal boosters).
 3 3 3 3 3 2 3 20 Continue to explore and implement new and innovative ways, including pre-treatment and de-icing techniques and equipment purchases, to ensure public works staff are prepared for snow, rain, sleet, and 3 3 3 3 3 2 3 20 other unpredictable winter weather conditions as the Town experiences more mixed-precipitation winters.
-Place a higher priority in investigating forest management approaches and purchasing equipment to be ç с С З З З 1 З 10 better prepared for a large fire, specifically the urban wildland interface.
-5 5 5 5 5 - 5 13 Review existing systems at the Churchill Rink at Jackson's Landing that may be aging and in need of З З З З З 2 З 20 replacement (use Whittemore Center upgrades as an example).
-5 5 5 5 5 - 2 5 20 Coordinate between rink staff and the Recreation, Fire, and Police departments to develop a comprehensive З З 1 З З 2 З 18 preparedness plan that would be implemented during any major hazardous spill event.
-5 5 - 5 5 2 5 10 Continue to follow the latest science on PFAS and other emerging contaminates in coordination with NHDES.
+Place a higher priority in investigating forest management approaches and purchasing equipment to be 3 3 3 3 3 1 3 19 better prepared for a large fire, specifically the urban wildland interface.
+3 3 3 3 3 1 3 19 Review existing systems at the Churchill Rink at Jackson's Landing that may be aging and in need of 3 3 3 3 3 2 3 20 replacement (use Whittemore Center upgrades as an example).
+3 3 3 3 ٦ ۷ 3 20 Coordinate between rink staff and the Recreation, Fire, and Police departments to develop a comprehensive 3 3 1 3 3 2 3 18 preparedness plan that would be implemented during any major hazardous spill event.
+3 3 3 ے 3 10 Continue to follow the latest science on PFAS and other emerging contaminates in coordination with NHDES.
 3 2 2 2 1 2 2 14 Post groundwater modeling study and other educational materials on the Town's website on saltwater intrusion and suggest that there are filtration, treatment, or other options for homeowners that are 3 3 3 3 3 3 3 21 experiencing high salinity levels in their drinking water.
+Consider developing a plan to provide pet-friendly sheltering for people before, during, or after an emergency 3 3 3 3 3 3 3 21 that requires a large-scale evacuation.
+3 3 3 3 ٦ 3 3 21 Explore measures that would improve regulatory mechanisms for septic systems in located in areas within the FEMA floodplain or potentially impacted from coastal storm surge or groundwater rise (i.e., mandatory 2 2 2 1 2 3 3 15 pump out ordinance for homes within 250 feet of the Oyster River or Great Bay).